 Da Adolfo – a fabulous day trip from Positano

-We headed down to the Positano jetty and asked around which boat we should take.
+From our hotel in Positano, we headed down to the jetty and asked around which boat we should take.
 We were instructed to wait around, the boat would arrive at around 11am, and they told us to look out for the big fish hanging above the boat.
 A few minutes later, we saw the ‘big fish’ approach.
 Nope, no way we could’ve missed that one!
 The cheery boatman helped us into the boat along with a few others.
 The boat ride to Da Adolfo gave us our first opportunity to see Positano from the sea.
 The small town, clinging precariously to the steep cliffs, looked absolutely stunning in the morning light.

 We arrived at Da Adolfo to find a beach that was nothing more than a narrow stretch of course sand, crammed with deckchairs.
 The restaurant, with its wooden tables and chairs, overlooked the beach.